pchiwan/autosuJSt/README.md

 ## Options

-You can customize AutosuJSt's behavior a bit by providing any of the following options on instantiation.
+You can customize `AutosuJSt`'s behavior a bit by providing any of the following options on instantiation.

 ### displayKey